vyadh/indexedmap/README.md

 The collected changes can then be played back on the `IndexedMap` at a time where there is no more unmanaged code to execute that may legitimately fail.
+Something that could be combined with a write-ahead persistence strategy for example, to complete the IO operation, and only then allow the collected changes to be applied.

-It puts more burden on the application programmer, but it might be good enough, or perhaps a few steps closer towards a ScalaSTM future.
+It puts more burden on the application programmer, but it might be good enough, and perhaps a few steps closer towards a ScalaSTM future.

 Mutable Values
 --------------